CodeAsm/teeny-linux/README.md

 see crosstools.sh for a ARM attempt, currently boots the kernel, and no busybox or temp init.

 # options
-The build scribt knows the following commands passable as arguments:
+The build script knows the following commands passable as arguments:
 ```bash
 ./build.sh -d
 ./build.sh -delete